Table of Contents

 6. Integrate Links

 Have a link to that company’s website when you reference another company’s product or service in a blog post.
 Google wants to see outbound links on your blog.
-Plus, when you have tools to make it easier for them to find the stuff they’re searching for, readers appreciate it.
+Plus, when you have the tools to make it easier for them to find the stuff they’re searching for, readers appreciate it.

 7. Write Guest Posts